-As with everything there are a few frontrunners that lead the virtual world with their celebrity status.
-A few have become very popular with an international audience adored for their cute personality, perfect hair, incredible dress sense and immaculate complexion.
-The perfect image that we all aspire to be.
-Their creators are looking to earn money by working with brands and successfully blurring the lines from reality to make believe.
+As with everything, there are a few frontrunners that lead the virtual world with their celebrity status.
+A few have become very popular with an international audience who love them for their seemingly cute personalities, perfect hair, incredible dress sense and immaculate complexions.
+Their creators are looking to earn money by working with brands to market products.

 Is Creating Perfection Damaging for Society?